-OnTheMap Version 6 is the sixth generation of OnTheMap, a web-based mapping and reporting application that shows where workers are employed and where they live.
-It also provides companion reports on age, earnings, industry distributions, race, ethnicity, educational attainment, and sex.
+OnTheMap Version 6 (sixth generation) is a web-based mapping and reporting application that shows where workers are employed and where they live.
+It also provides companion reports on age, earnings, industry distributions, race, ethnicity, educational attainment and sex.
 A brief description of this application can be found here (PDF).

-There several data sources for the Longitudinal-Employer Household Dynamics Program (LEHD) data used in OnTheMap and other tools.The states agree to share Unemployment Insurance earnings data and the Quarterly Census of Employment and Wages (QCEW) data with the Census Bureau.
+There are several data sources for the Longitudinal-Employer Household Dynamics Program (LEHD) data used in OnTheMap and other tools.The states agree to share unemployment insurance earnings data and the Quarterly Census of Employment and Wages (QCEW) data with the Census Bureau.
 The LEHD program combines these administrative data, additional administrative data and data from censuses and surveys.
-From these data, the program creates statistics on employment, earnings, and job flows at detailed levels of geography and industry and for different demographic groups.
+From these data, the program creates statistics on employment, earnings and job flows at detailed levels of geography and industry and for different demographic groups.
 In addition, the LEHD program uses these data to create partially synthetic data on workers' residential patterns.
 This data is updated annually.